 Escrow and Title Search

 The escrow process begins once your offer is accepted.
-During this time, a title search is conducted to ensure there are no liens or legal issues with the property.
 Escrow also involves the transfer of funds, completion of necessary paperwork, and coordination between the buyer, seller, and lender.
+The aforementioned disclosure package will almost always have a preliminary title report included in it, so the seller will likely have worked out any potential title issues before an offer is accepted.

 Home Appraisal